Astroabby/LSST-Project/README.md

 - Intrinsic Alignments: TATT model
 - Galaxy Bias: Non-linear bias (FAST-PT)

-Each case contains the fiducial configuration used to generate the simulated LSST Y1 data vector:
+Each case contains the configuration files used to generate the simulated LSST Y1 data vector and perform the analysis for both modeling scenarios:

 - `lsst_simulate.ini`: generates the data vector
 - `lsst_analyze.ini`: computes theoretical predictions and likelihood